rocky/python-uncompyle6/README.rst

 uncompyle6
 ==========

-A CPython 2.x and possibly 3.x byte-code disassembler and adecompiler.
+A Python 2.x and possibly 3.x byte-code decompiler.

 This is written in Python 2.7 but is Python3 compatible.